juiser/juiser/README.md

   -->
 # Java Token Authentication Made Easy

 Juiser (pronounced "juicer", a [portmanteau](https://en.wikipedia.org/wiki/Portmanteau) of "java", "juice" and "user") is a small Java library that automates token authentication during an HTTP request.
 After authentication, a simple but clean `User` object will be available to your code to support user-specific logic and authorization decisions.

 Currently Juiser supports the `X-Forwarded-User` header with either JSON or [JWS](https://tools.ietf.org/html/rfc7515) values.
-Juiser works in both standard Servlet applications as well as Spring/Boot applications.
+The first Juiser 0.1.0 release will support Spring Boot applications, with other application environments (e.g. Servlet only) added in the future.
+If you'd like to help in this effort, please open a GitHub issue to start collaborating!

 ## Security Frameworks